kayog123/dentail-clinic-frontend/README.md

-# Dental Clinic Web Application
+# Dental Clinic Web Application - Frontend

 This is a frontend application built with a modern tech stack for scalability, performance, and maintainability.